maninserg/github-meter/README.md

 # github-meter
 About: The program collects of the statistics for github by github api
 <hr>
 Description: The program does the parsing github by github api.
 It create(if you touch program in the first time) and fills the database for pre-installed languages in file "settings.py".
 The used base sqlite3.
 Results of program are tables by a library "prettytable" and bar charts by a library "Pygal".
+There is settings of bar charts in file "settings.pyt" also.
 <hr>

 <p align="center">